pitzl/multiCS/README.md

-- DIRECT is wrong at small angles completely changed with proper rotation matrix
+- DIRECT is wrong at small angles completely changed with proper rotation matrix multiple scattering correct down to mrad for GeV electrons

 - Wentzel model needs AA1 but it is not assigned in case of IS = 0